mobil787/TinyRobot/README.md

 * Fabrication and Materials
   * The robot structure was designed so that the smart composite microstructures (SCM) manufacturing process could be applied (24).

+* The TRC mechanism
+  * When heated above its transition temperature, the actuator’s stiffness changes, inducing a negative strain and pulling the passive trigger in the body structure until the torque direction is reversed (Fig. 3, A to C).
+  * A thin heating wire was carefully placed just below the robot body to activate the SMA actuator.
+As the SMA actuator transitions, the force increases, and the passive trigger begins to bend (Fig. 3, A to C).When the actuator passes through the center joint, the torque direction changes, and the body structure folds downward, generating a rapid snap-through.

 *